stephen-rowan/stephen-rowan.github.io/index.md

 ## Business

-Stephen transitioned the [Planning Appeal Process at Westminster City Council](https://www.westminster.gov.uk/planning-building-and-environmental-regulations/find-appeal-or-comment-planning-application/planning-appeals) to an automated, paperless system (1995-96), conducted software systems audits, managed a multi-platform test programme and a transfer of systems after a merger at [BNP-Paribas](https://www.bnpparibas.co.uk/en/) (1997-2000) and was trained in the [Capability Maturity Model and designed documentation at IBM](https://www.ibm.com/garage/method/practices/think/it-maturity-model) (2000-2001).
+Stephen transitioned the [Planning Appeal Process at Westminster City Council](https://www.westminster.gov.uk/planning-building-and-environmental-regulations/find-appeal-or-comment-planning-application/planning-appeals) to an automated, paperless system (1995-96), conducted software systems audits, managed a multi-platform test programme and a transfer of systems after a merger as Quality Assurance Manager at [BNP-Paribas](https://www.bnpparibas.co.uk/en/) (1997-2000) and was trained in the [Capability Maturity Model and designed documentation at IBM](https://www.ibm.com/garage/method/practices/think/it-maturity-model) (2000-2001).

 ## Community